TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 `fix a bug`

 Even though it describes what you did, the message is too vague, which leaves the other developers on your team confused.
-A good commit message will have a body and a subject.
-Here is a template to keep in mind when creating your commit message.
+A good commit message will explain the why behind your changes.
+In other words what problem your changes solve and how it solves them.

+Effective commits consist of two separate parts, a subject and a body:

 ## Subject
 An abbreviation that specifies an action that your line of code is doing(e.g., feat and fix)